 I work in various mediums to create art that honors women.
-The ceramic mask series pays tribute to under-recognized women in history.
-Shown here are masks that highlight women who have made significant contributions but haven’t always been part of the narrative.
+The ceramic mask series highlights under-recognized women in history who have made significant contributions, but haven’t always been part of the narrative.

 Alma Thomas

-In 2006, her painting, “Resurrection” was the first artwork by an African American woman acquired for the White House’s permanent art collection.
+Her painting, “Resurrection” was the first artwork by an African American woman acquired for the White House’s permanent art collection (2006)

 Frida Khalo